Product designers oversee the design process of a product. You'll want to gain relevant skills and build a portfolio if you're hoping to become one.

 Project management or leadership experience: Having some practice seeing the bigger picture of a process, being able to strategize, and knowing how to execute a vision can come in handy as a product designer.
 You don’t have to have worked as a project manager, but some experience creating, overseeing, or implementing a project can be useful.

 A portfolio can show employers your past projects, your aesthetic, and how you incorporate business needs into design.
 A portfolio as a product designer can have an “About me” section to describe your background and strengths.
-You can build a portfolio through website builders like Wix, SquareSpace, or Webflow.
+You can build a portfolio through website builders like WordPress, Wix, SquareSpace, or Webflow.

 If you don’t have enough projects to fill out a website, don’t worry.
 You can start by uploading your projects onto your LinkedIn, and construct a full portfolio somewhere down the line.
 These can include past work projects, personal projects you’ve created, or work from courses you’ve taken.